 I was a President of my local League of Women Voters in Chatham, New Jersey and I was asked if I had information in the League files about the Equal Rights Amendment.
-I looked and I read it, equality of rights under the law shall not be denied or abridged by the United States or by any state on account of sex.
-I asked the most naïve question I had ever asked before in my life, which was, “what’s to argue?”
+I looked and I read it: Equality of rights under the law shall not be denied or abridged by the United States or by any state on account of sex.
+And I asked the most naïve question I had probably ever asked before in my life, which was “What’s to argue?”
 Which is what many people say when they read the Equal Rights Amendment.

-The feminist “click”, if you will, that I had around the ERA, was that I got it for the first time, that there was a systemic system of sex discrimination, just as there had been, and still was, in many ways, a systemic system of racial discrimination in the country.
-It put all that together for me in a way that, now maybe we talk about it as intersectional, but you know, it was very much just at a gut level for me.
-Another cliché was, I had felt I was never, “discriminated against” on the basis of my sex.
+The feminist “click,” if you will, that I had around the ERA, was that I got it for the first time that there was a systemic system of sex discrimination, just as there had been, and still was, in many ways, a systemic system of racial discrimination in the country.
+It put all that together for me in a way that – now maybe we talk about it as intersectional, but you know, it was very much just at a gut level for me.
+Oh, my goodness, yes.
+Another cliché was, I had felt I was never “discriminated against” on the basis of my sex.

-As a young woman growing into adulthood in the United States, the last thing I discovered was systemic sex discrimination, metaphorically, because I was swimming in it, in so many ways, just as the way life was.
+As a young woman growing into adulthood in the United States, the last thing I discovered was systemic sex discrimination, metaphorically, because I was swimming in it, in so many ways, it just was the way life was.

-Things have changed so incredibly in those succeeding, almost 40 years since I got started on the women’s movement, 50 years since I graduated from college, that I can understand in a way that we didn’t.
-It was only the ones whose antennae were more sensitive, perhaps, who got it earlier, or those whose lives were so directly and clearly impacted by sex discrimination, wage discrimination, violence, et cetera, who got it a lot earlier.
+Things have changed so incredibly in those succeeding almost 40 years since I got started on the women’s movement, 50 years since I graduated from college, that I can understand in a way that we didn’t … it was only the ones whose antennae were more sensitive, perhaps, who got it earlier, or those whose lives were so directly and clearly impacted by sex discrimination, wage discrimination, violence, etc., who got it a lot earlier.
 But thank goodness, more and more people, women and men, of course, are understanding this.

-I have been married for almost 49 years.
-We have a daughter, Sam, who’s 44, and a son who’s 41.
+Sam and I have been married for almost 49 years.
+We have a daughter who’s 44 and a son who’s 41.
 Our daughter has a PhD in Clinical Psychology.
 She has two daughters, whom she had about 10 years later in her life than I had our two kids.
 She’s had opportunities, because of her imagination for her life not being put in a script for her.
 But she’s also had challenges with that, of balancing the paid employment and the family and so on, that I didn’t have.

 If work-family public policy had kept up with this, we would not be agonizing over some of the things we do about who’s watching the children, which, of course, gets sex-linked to how many mothers are watching the children.
 This is not to minimize the number of fathers who are doing far more nurturing and child care, and even being the parent at home doing the nurturing.
 That’s wonderful.
 As Gloria Steinem has said, when she sees the first male being asked, “How are you going to balance work and family?” she’ll feel like we’ve passed a watershed.

-RF: I have two data points, one of which is, I know that without knowing details of the legislation that Nixon had, was, I think he vetoed it, or perhaps it didn’t get out of Congress, but I think he vetoed a major childcare bill.
-It went way back to the early ’70s.
-At the time, the arguments were dredging up all kinds of accusations of literally saying communist plans to have our children be taken care of by the government and brainwashed and this and that.
-I mean, it was the same logic.
-I say that sarcastically that we see in most arguments against feminist advances or progressive legislation.
+RF: I have two data points, one of which is, I know that without knowing details of the legislation that Nixon had, was, I think he vetoed it, or perhaps it didn’t get out of Congress, but I think he vetoed a major child care bill.
+So it went way back to the early ’70s.
+At the time, the arguments were dredging up all kinds of accusations of literally saying Communist plans to have our children be taken care of by the government and brainwashed and this and that.
+I mean, it was the same kind of logic – and I say that sarcastically – that we see in most arguments against feminist advances or progressive legislation.

 Interviewer: It’s always the Communists who are coming to get us again.